momchil-anachkov/ai-chat/README.md

 ### Development & Tooling Roadmap
 - 🟨 Properly set up TypeScript for a monorepo.
 Having duplicate types and different TypeScript versions between the UI and API is really annoying.
 IDEs get quite-confused.
+- 🟨 Same thing for eslint.
+Formatting is kind of sketchy right now.
 - 🟨 HTTPS for the UI
 - 🟨 Proper logging system with different logging levels and output targets.